 - Departure date:

-This will be your first night at high altitude, so adhere to the following rules from this point on:
+This will be your first day at this altitude, so it is strongly recommended you heed the following instructions from this point on:

 This day brings yet another modest altitude gain of 300 m on the way from Shira 1 to Shira 2 Camp.
 The low physical demands of the trek will leave you with both time and energy to enjoy Kilimanjaro's flora and- when the weather is favourable- Mount Meru, which is the 5th-highest mountain on the continent.